- Company Name: SWCA Environmental Consultants

 SWCA Environmental Consultants is a growing, 1,100+ staff, employee-owned firm, providing a full-spectrum of environmental services.
 Our Vision (the North Star) is to make SWCA the best workplace and industry leader in sustainability, bringing sound science and creative solutions to global environmental challenges while maintaining a dedication to employee-ownership.
 We live our core values: we collaborate as #OneSWCA; we are #AlwaysLearning, we #NeverSettle, and we #GiveBack.
 With offices across the United States, SWCA is one of the largest environmental compliance firms and ranks among Engineering News-Record’s Top 200 Environmental Firms.

-SWCA has an opportunity in our Pasadena, California office for Cultural Resources Field Technicians who will assist the Field Director and Project Team in completing archaeological pedestrian surveys, construction monitoring, and other field or office tasks in support of a variety of renewable energy, oil and gas, energy transmission, transportation, and land development projects.
+SWCA has an opportunity in our Pasadena, California office for Cultural Resources Crew Lead / Assistant Staff Archaeologist.
+As a Cultural Resources Crew Lead, you will be an integral member of our collaborative team who will assist the Field Director and Project Team in completing archaeological pedestrian surveys, construction monitoring, and other field or office tasks in support of a variety of renewable energy, oil and gas, energy transmission, transportation, and land development projects.
 You will also assist with GPS data collection using tablet units and Geodes, coordinate with contractors in the field, and communicate with the team through daily reporting of field activities.

 Some projects include overtime hours or prevailing wage rates.
 Project-related travel and lodging costs are covered, and per diem is provided for project work requiring overnight stays.
 A technical (i.e., cell phone) allowance is offered, and temporary employees are eligible for paid wellness time (i.e., sick leave), as applicable.
-Compensation is based on experience and qualifications.
+Compensation starts at $26.00/hr, but can be negotiated based on individual experience and qualifications.

-- Conduct archaeological field work including monitoring, survey, testing, and data recovery.
+- Supervise and lead one or more Cultural Resources Field Technicians while conducting archaeological field work including monitoring, survey, testing, and data recovery.